zeelsheladiya/OurDB-Database/DOCS.md

 This is documentation to [Oikos-db](https://github.com/zeelsheladiya/OurDB-Database) which is created and licensed by [Zeel Sheladiya](https://github.com/zeelsheladiya), [Mihir Surati](https://github.com/mihirsurati), [Parth Dabheliya](https://github.com/Parth-Dab), Pranav patel and contributors.

 ## Scope Of The Project
 Database Management systems are widely used by companies and organizations to maintain and manage their knowledge and information resources.
-After completing a database management course, students might work in any number of industries including: Automotive, Banking, Education, Legal, Insurance, Government, Pharmaceutical, Retail, Data Science, NGO etc.
+After completing a database management course, students might work in any number of industries including:
+- Automotive
+- Banking
+- Education
+- Legal
+- Insurance,
+- Government
+- Pharmaceutical
+- Retail
+- Data Science
+- NGO etc.

 ## Overview Of The Existing Systems And Technologies